 Then opportunity strikes at temporarily living like royalty.
-Ki-woo is asked by his friend Min to tutor an upper-class girl named Da-hye (Cho Yeo-jeong), whose family resides in a gorgeous Lloyd Wright-like piece of architecture.
-It’s also surrounded by a marble wall, metaphorically and literally cutting the Park family from the rest of South Korea’s socio-economic concerns.
+Ki-woo is asked by his friend Min to tutor an upper-class girl named Da-hye (Cho Yeo-jeong), whose family resides in a gorgeous Lloyd Wright piece of architecture.
+It’s also surrounded by a marble wall, metaphorically and literally cutting the Park family off from the rest of South Korea’s socio-economic concerns.
 Posing as “Kevin” with a falsified university degree, Ki-woo impresses the Parks while using their oblivious dependence on servants to begin a drastically elaborate con.
 If the Kim’s can’t beat their economic system, they might as well borrow from those already at the top.

 With Joon-ho’s direction and Hong Kyung-pyo’s masterful cinematography, Parasite is a variety of things: disturbing, humorous, cynical and tense.
 The fact that it weaves through all these genre tones with ease is a testament to the film’s brilliance.
-The 2nd act alone provides some of the most suspenseful moments I’ve seen in a film all year, constantly keeping you on edge with a Hitchcockian setup where certain characters get… extremely close.
-Yet this tension isn’t just physical but emotional, pitting the working class vs. upper class lifestyles on a collision course that gets bloody.
+The second act alone provides some of the most suspenseful moments I’ve seen in a film all year, constantly keeping you on edge with a Hitchcockian setup where certain characters get… extremely close.
+Yet this tension isn’t just physical but emotional, pitting the working class vs. upper-class lifestyles on a collision course that gets bloody.
 But the payoff is remarkably satisfying.

 Like most films with critical economic messages, characters desire something better than what they have now.
-The question is whether they can afford it in a world where reaching that prestige class means sacrificing others for the sake of a plan that, by the nature of planning, will never go according to plan.
+The question is whether they can afford it in a world where reaching that goal means sacrificing others for the sake of a plan that, by the nature of planning, will never go according to plan.
 Yet we empathize with the Kim’s pursuit of something better, even if their leeching methods are flat-out antihero territory.
 The more absurdist their plight becomes, the more we’re forced to grapple with the film’s darker undertones until one final, hopeful moment of ascendance.